ddtm/ddtm.github.io/_includes/index.md

 {% capture project_desc %}
 Deep neural networks can be adapted for the new domains by incorporating unlabeled data into the learning procedure.
-Very easy to implement, yet gives a state-of-the-art results on the
+Very easy to implement, yet gives state-of-the-art results on the
 <a href="http://www.cs.uml.edu/~saenko/projects.html#data">Office dataset</a>
 and several other benchmarks.